jopaik/network_demos/network_compliance_checks_remediations/README.md

  - [Menu of Demos](../README.md)

 # Summary of steps
-1. Collect Backup configurations from routers and save them to Gitea branches
-2. Verify Branches in Gitea
+1. Run the Network-Compliance-Workflow
+2. Review the check-mode output
+3. Use SSH to validate no change in routers
-3. Modify the Routers from the CLI
+3. Accept the approval node in the workflow
-4. Verify Job-template(s) exist
-5. Launch the Network-Intended Job-Template
-6. Review the Diff between the backup up configs and the running configs on the routers
-7. Launch the Network Restore Job Template
-8. Verify how the retore will merge the running configuration back to the original
+4. Review the run-mode output
+5. Use SSH to Validate the changes were made in routers

-# Exercise 3 - Network Compliance
+# Network Compliance Checks ans Remediations

 [Table of Contents](#table-of-contents)
   - [Step 1 - Run the Workflow](#step-1---run-the-workflow)